Danny Litwhiler

 Daniel Webster Litwhiler (August 31, 1916 – September 23, 2011) was an American professional baseball player and coach.
 He played in Major League Baseball as an outfielder from 1940 to 1951 for the Boston Braves, St. Louis Cardinals, Philadelphia Phillies, and Cincinnati Reds.
-He was the first Major League Baseball player to have an error-free season.
+He was the first Major League Baseball player to have an error-free season while playing a full-time position on defense.
 That same season, 1942, he also became the first player to stitch together the fingers of his glove.
 After his playing career, he continued to work in baseball as a coach in college sports.

 Early career

 Before entering baseball, Litwhiler graduated from college, unlike most major leaguers at the time.
 He graduated from Bloomsburg State Teacher's College in 1938, earning a bachelor's degree in Science and Social Sciences.
 The baseball facility at Bloomsburg is named Danny Litwhiler Field.

 Major League career

 After finishing the 1941 season with a .305 batting average, Litwhiler was selected to the All Star game in 1942, where he hit safely in his only at-bat.

 In 1942, he recorded 308 putouts and 9 assists without making an error for a 1.000 fielding percentage.
 Litwhiler had an errorless streak of 187 games before making an error on May 20, 1943, the only error he made that season as he led all outfielders in fielding percentage for the second straight year with a .996 fielding percentage.

 Litwhiler was traded to the Cardinals in 1943 and was a key player for them in the 1944 World Series against the St. Louis Browns.
 He played left field in five of the six games and had four hits with one RBI and two runs scored.